w5xd/Digi-XDwsjt/README.md

 the published wsjt-x sources.
 It supports a 32 bit bulid using mingw, and, optionally, also a 64 bit build if you also install mingw64.

-The result of "make all" is a lib32 or lib64 continaing the code to distribute.
+The result of "make all" is a lib32 or lib64 containing the code to distribute.
 After you do make-all in 32b and/or 64b, then run MakeWinSDK to pack up an SDK that itself supports whichever architectures you have built up to then.